DINA-community/DDDC-Netbox-plugin/docs/test_guide.md

 Check the import of data via the plugin

 - Check if import std function in the plugin is working
-- Check if import dddc function is working properly
+- Check if import d3c function is working properly
 - Check if import of raw data is working properly
 - Check if Regex is working properly
 - Check if StringMinder is working (not useable yet)